Motorhoming in Italy: Your Complete 2024 Guide

 L’Aquila & Assisi

-We continued to head north and made a brief stop in L’Aquila, a medieval city surrounded by mountains and stuffed full of Baroque and Renaissance buildings and churches.
+We continued to head north and made a brief stop in L’Aquila, a medieval Italian city surrounded by mountains and stuffed full of Baroque and Renaissance buildings and churches.

 Sadly, much of the old city was badly damaged by a 6.3 magnitude earthquake in 2009 and so many of the buildings we wanted to visit were being refurbished.